swiss-ai/posttraining/installation/docker-arm64-cuda/CSCS-Clariden-setup/README.md

 ## Building the environment (skip if already have access to the image)

+You can reuse the swiss--alignment image for your project if you don't need to edit the environment.

 > [!IMPORTANT]
 > **TEMPLATE TODO:**
 > After saving your generic image, provide the image location to your teammates.